 In a medium microwave safe bowl, melt the butter.

-Mix in the powdered sugar and vanilla flavoring (if desired).
+Mix in the powdered sugar and flavoring (if desired).
 Thin the mixture with milk (up to 3 Tbsp) to get a pourable, but not runny, consistency.

 Spoon over the warm rolls.